SAP-archive/teched2020-developer-keynote/README.md

 - [CHARITY](abap/src/) - the charity backend service that receives event messages published to the "Internal/Charityfund/Increased" topic, stores the data, retrieves business partner info, and makes an OData service available for the FRONTEND component (a Steampunk ABAP stack RAP based service)

+If you're wondering about the MESSAGE BUS component, see the appropriate section a bit further down.

 ## Requirements

 Component-specific requirements are to be found in the respective READMEs, but there are general requirements too which are listed here.